A Piece of the Action (Star Trek: The Original Series): Plot

 Krako demands phasers of Kirk as well, offering to cut him in for a third of "the action" in exchange.
 Kirk offers a peaceful solution, but Krako refuses and confines him, threatening to kill him by slow torture if he doesn't cooperate.
 Oxmyx contacts the ship, informs them of Kirk's capture, and offers to help rescue Kirk if they will help him.
 Spock and McCoy return to the planet but are quickly captured by Oxmyx.
 However, Kirk has managed to engineer his own escape, and arrives in Oxmyx's office in time to rescue Spock and McCoy.

 The three set a plan in motion.
-Taking suits and hats from Oxmyx's men, Kirk and Spock return to Krako's office and gain entrance with the help of a local child.
-Quickly subduing Krako's men, Kirk informs Krako that the Federation is taking over the entire planet, but if Krako helps to maintain order and be a willing agent of the Federation, they will give him a "piece of the action".
+Taking suits and hats from Oxmyx's men, Kirk and Spock gain entry to Krako's headquarters with the help of a tough, streetwise Iotian boy who wants “a piece of the action”.
+Quickly subduing Krako's men, Kirk informs Krako that the Federation is taking over the entire planet, but if Krako helps maintain order and becomes a cooperative partner to the Federation, it will give him a "piece of the action".
 Krako agrees, but for safekeeping, Kirk transports him to the Enterprise.
-They then make the same offer to Oxmyx, which he quickly accepts.
-As they prepare for the meeting of all of the planet's bosses, Krako's men attack Oxmyx's headquarters, but the Enterprise uses the ship's phasers to stun the men as they approach.
-Both Oxmyx and Krako realize that they are at Kirk's mercy and agree to work for the Federation.
-Kirk installs Oxmyx as the top boss with Krako as his lieutenant, and states that a Federation ship will come by once a year for their 40% cut of the planet's "action".
+Kirk then makes the same offer to Oxmyx, which he quickly accepts.

+As the Enterprise’s officers prepare to hold a meeting on the planet with all of the Iotian mob bosses, Krako's men attack Oxmyx's headquarters.
+However, the Enterprise uses the ship's phasers to stun the men as they approach.
+Both Oxmyx and Krako realize that they are at Kirk's mercy, and agree to work for the Federation.
+Kirk installs Oxmyx as the top boss and Krako as his lieutenant.
+Kirk states that a Federation ship will come by once a year for their 40% cut of the planet's "action".

 Kirk, Spock, and McCoy transport back to the Enterprise where Kirk proposes that the Federation's "cut" be used in a planetary fund to guide the Iotians into becoming a more ethical society.
-McCoy reveals that he left his communicator on the planet.
+McCoy reveals that he accidentally left his communicator on the planet.
 Kirk and Spock note that the Iotians will analyze the technology.
-Kirk amusedly states that the Iotians may one day be in a position to demand "a piece of our action!"
+Kirk amusedly quips that the Iotians might one day be in a technological position to demand "a piece of our action!"